Top 10 Best Battery Powered Leaf Blowers for 2021

 Battery powered leaf blowers are very useful tools for keeping the home garden and other areas around home clean and tidy.

 Cordless leaf blowers must feature excellent air speed and volume required to do the cleaning task properly.
-Also, multi-function units combine several tools in one, like garden leaf blower, mulcher and vacuum (3-in-1) units, allowing the single tool to do different cleaning tasks, saving time, money and effort.
+Also, multi-function units combine several tools in one, like a garden leaf blower, mulcher, and vacuum (3-in-1) units, allowing the single tool to do different cleaning tasks, saving time, money, and effort.

 Garden leaf blowers are generally powered via internal combustion engines (2-strokes, 4-strokes) or using electric motors.

 Gas-powered units feature high air speed and volume, and they don't depend on the availability of mains power.
 But, they emit fumes and smokes, although not as much as years before.
 Also, they are much noisier and maintenance-intensive than electric leaf blowers.

 Electric leaf blowers can be corded electric leaf blowers or battery powered leaf blowers.

 While corded units feature good air speed and volume, they are limited by the length of power cords and the presence of mains power.
 Cordless leaf blowers require mains power only for charging the batteries, and they are much more maneuverable and easier to use.

 Modern cordless leaf blowers are powered via a lightweight and powerful lithium batteries, providing levels of power close to the corded units.